Sundance Mountain Resort with Kids: Redford's Utah Paradise

 Pack a lunch and snacks because options at the resort, while good, are limited and can be pricey.
 The picnic area near the base is a great spot to eat your own food with mountain views.
 Thermoses of hot chocolate and soup are especially welcome after morning ski sessions.

 If you are visiting in summer, the timing is more flexible since there are no lift lines to worry about.
 We like arriving mid-morning, doing the Stewart Falls hike, having lunch at the resort, exploring the art studio in the afternoon, and heading home in the early evening.
-It makes for a full, satisfying day without feeling rushed.

 Why We Keep Going Back